-1 least one public hearing in each town or city affected by the major energy facility.
-Each town or 2 city affected by the major energy facility, including quasi-municipal corporations located therein, 3 may request funding from the applicant to perform studies of the local environmental effects of 4 the proposed facility.
-The expense of the studies shall not exceed the lesser of one hundred 5 thousand dollars (\$100,000) or one-tenth percent (.1%) of the estimated capital cost of the 6 proposed facility.
-If the applicant contests the relevance of the requested study, or believes it to be 7 redundant with studies already performed, the applicant may request a ruling from the board 8 whether the study is necessary and reasonably expected to produce relevant information.
-The 9 board's ruling shall be conclusive and final, and shall not be the basis for an interlocutory appeal, 10 injunction or otherwise delay the board's processing of the application.
-11 (e)(e) The applicant shall notify the citizens in towns and cities affected thirty (30) days 12 prior to public meetings through local papers.
-Newspaper notices shall be at least one-half (1/2) 13 page in size, and shall include a map depicting the project and all associated corridors.
-If the 14 board determines that any notice was substantially inaccurate, then the board may order an 15 additional hearing with appropriate notice.
-16 (d)(f) The applicant shall notify abutting the following land owners individually, in 17 writing, thirty (30) days prior to the any hearings, by certified mail, postage prepaid-: 18 (1) For proposed or existing power generating facilities, applicants shall notify all land 19 owners whose property is located within one and one-half (1.5) miles of the proposed site 20 boundaries; 21 (2) For all other projects, applicants shall notify all land owners whose property is located 22 within three hundred feet (300') from the proposed project or corridor.
-23 (e)(g) Public input shall be a part of the decision_making process.
-24 42-98-10.
+1 (e)(f) The applicant shall notify the citizens in towns and cities affected thirty (30) days 2 prior to public meetings through local papers.
+Newspaper notices shall be at least one-half (1/2) 3 page in size, and shall include a map depicting the project and all associated corridors.
+If the 4 board determines that any notice was substantially inaccurate, then the board may order an 5 additional hearing with appropriate notice.
+6 (d)(g) The applicant shall notify abutting the following land owners individually, in 7 writing, thirty (30) days prior to the any hearings, by certified mail, postage prepaid: 8 (1) For proposed or existing power generating facilities, applicants shall notify all land 9 owners whose property is located within one and one-half (1.5) miles of the proposed site 10 boundaries; 11 (2) For all other projects, applicants shall notify all land owners whose property is located 12 within three hundred feet (300') from the proposed project or corridor.
+13 (e)(h) Public input shall be a part of the decision making process.
+14 42-98-10.
 Agency procedures Advisory opinion.
-25 (a) Each agency of the state or political subdivision of the state designated under § 42-98- 26 9 shall proceed to consider the issue or issues consigned to it for review.
-Each agency shall 27 conclude its consideration and issue its advisory opinion not more than six (6) months following 28 its designation under § 42-98-9; and receipt of all details required under § 42-98-8(a)(1) through 29 (a)(7), or any lesser time that the board may require, or the right to exercise the function shall be 30 forfeited to the board.
-If sufficient details to allow agencies to consider and issue advisory 31 opinions are unavailable for any reason, the application proceeding shall be suspended for up to 32 sixty (60) days to allow sufficient details to be submitted by the applicant.
-If, at the end of sixty 33 (60) days, sufficient details have not been provided in writing, the application shall be denied.
-34 The applicant may refile its applications no sooner than sixty (60) days from the date of denial.

-(b) Advisory opinions issued by agencies designated under § 42-98-9 shall not be considered as final decisions of the agencies making the opinions, and shall not be subject to judicial review under § 42-35-15, or any other provision of the general laws.
+15 (a) Each agency of the state or political subdivision of the state designated under § 42-98- 16 9 shall proceed to consider the issue or issues consigned to it for review.
+Each agency shall 17 conclude its consideration and issue its advisory opinion not more than six (6) months following 18 its designation under § 42-98-9, and receipt of all details required under §§ 42-98-8(a)(1) through 19 42-98-8 (a)(7) or any lesser time that the board may require, or the right to exercise the function 20 shall be forfeited to the board.
+If sufficient details to allow agencies to consider and issue 21 advisory opinions are unavailable for any reason, the application proceeding shall be suspended 22 for up to sixty (60) days to allow sufficient details to be submitted by the applicant.
+If, at the end 23 of sixty (60) days, sufficient details have not been provided in writing, the application shall be 24 denied.
+The applicant may refile its application no sooner than sixty (60) days from the date of 25 denial.
+26 (b) Advisory opinions issued by agencies designated under § 42-98-9 shall not be 27 considered as final decisions of the agencies making the opinions, and shall not be subject to 28 judicial review under § 42-35-15, or any other provision of the general laws.
+29 (c) Advisory opinions issued by zoning boards of review, building inspectors, or any 30 other agency of a municipality designated under § 42-98-9 shall not be reviewable by the public 31 utilities commission under § 39-1-30.
+32 (d) Failure or refusal of the applicant to provide requested information may shall be 33 considered as grounds for recommending denial.
+34 (e) At the request of the siting board, the director of environmental management and the coastal resources management council shall give priority to the review of permits for energy facilities.

-- (c) Advisory opinions issued by zoning boards of review, building inspectors, or any other agency of a municipality designated under § 42-98-9 shall not be reviewable by the public utilities commission under § 39-1-30. - 7 (d) Failure or refusal of the applicant to provide requested information may shall be 8 considered as grounds for recommending denial. - (e) At the request of the siting board, the director of environmental management and the coastal resources management council shall give priority to the review of permits for energy facilities. - (f) Any town or city council may submit to the board a resolution setting forth the council's support or opposition to the project at any time after the application is docketed by the board and no later than thirty (30) days following the submission of advisory opinions, unless an extension is granted by the board for good cause shown.
+(f) Any town or city council may submit to the board a resolution setting forth the council's support or opposition to the project at any time after the application is docketed by the board and no later than thirty (30) days following the submission of advisory opinions, unless an extension is granted by the board for good cause shown.